frctl/fractalite/docs/ui.md

 # UI Generator

-Fractalite provides a UI generator package that is built upon and extends the core parser functionality.
+Fractalite provides a UI generator package that is built upon and extends the core parser package.
 It allows creation of powerful, theme-based interfaces for developing and documenting your component library.

 ## Themes